immunefi-team/forge-poc-templates/src/tokens/README.md

 * [TokenExampleManipulation](./examples/TokenExampleManipulation.sol)

-Extend the Tokens contract and call `deal(address token, address to, uint256 amount)` to set an accounts balance for the specified token:
+Extend the Tokens contract and call `deal(IERC20 token, address to, uint256 amount)` to set an accounts balance for the specified token:
 ```
 deal(EthereumTokens.USDC, address(this), 1 ether);
 ```